sophia-vo/Math-181A/Week 0/Estimation.md

 If the underlying random variable $X$ is discrete with $p_X(k;\theta_1,\theta_2,\ldots,\theta_s)$, the method of moments estimates are the solutions of the system of equations,

 $$E(X^j) = \frac{1}{n} \sum_{i=1}^n k_i^j, \quad j=1, \ldots, s$$

+## Estimating Parameters: The Method of Maximum Likelihood (MLE)

+> It seems plausible to choose as the estimate for $\theta$ the value of the parameter that maximizes the "likelihood" of the sample.
+The latter is measured by a *likelihood function*, which is simply the product of the underlying pdf evauated for each of the data points.

+### Definition
+Let